Where to form a group

 Directing and Coaching

 If possible we suggest having someone directing the group who is not then performing in the shows, as it’s helpful to have an outside eye and is also helpful to have someone to unite the group together in one creative vision.

-If you don’t have someone in your group who fancies doing that we can recommend a selection of improv coaches.
+If you don’t have someone in your group who fancies doing that we can recommend a selection of coaches from our teaching team.